apache/kylin/website/_docs/install/configuration.md

 ### Real-time OLAP    {#realtime-olap}
+#### Global level config

 - `kylin.stream.job.dfs.block.size`: specifies the HDFS block size of the streaming Base Cuboid job using.
 The default value is *16M*.
-- `kylin.stream.index.path`: specifies the path to store local segment cache.
+- `kylin.stream.index.path`: specifies the local path to store segment cache files(including fragment and checkpoint files).
 The default value is *stream_index*.
+- `kylin.stream.node`: specifies the node of coordinator/receiver.
+Value should be `hostname:port` or `port`.
+If set to `port`, Kylin will complete hostname automatically.
+When Kylin process started, it will register it into metadata.
+The default value is *null*.
+- `kylin.stream.metadata.store.type`: specifies the position of metadata store.
+The default value is *zk*.
+This entry is trivial because it has only one option.
+- `kylin.stream.receiver.use-threads-per-query`: specifies the threads number that each query use.
+The default value is *8*.

+#### Cube level config

+- `kylin.stream.index.maxrows`: specifies the maximum number of the aggregated event keep in JVM heap.
+The default value is *50000*.
+Try to advance it if you have enough heap size.
 - `kylin.stream.cube-num-of-consumer-tasks`: specifies the number of replica sets that share the whole topic partition.
 It affects how many partitions will be assigned to different replica sets.
 The default value is *3*.
+- `kylin.stream.segment.retention.policy`: specifies the strategy to process local segment cache when segment become *IMMUTABLE*.
+Optional values include `purge` and `fullBuild`. `purge` means when the segment become *IMMUTABLE*, it will be deleted. `fullBuild` means when the segment become *IMMUTABLE*, it will be uploaded to HDFS.
+The default value is *fullBuild*.
+- `kylin.stream.build.additional.cuboids`: whether to build additional Cuboids.
+The additional Cuboids mean the aggregation of Mandatory Dimensions that chosen in *Cube Advanced Setting* page.
+The default value is *false*.
+Only build Base Cuboid by default.
+Try to enable it if you care the QPS and most query pattern can be foresaw.
 - `kylin.stream.cube.window`: specifies the length of duration of each segment, value in seconds.
 The default value is *3600*.
+Please check detail at[deep-dive-real-time-olap](http://kylin.apache.org/blog/2019/07/01/deep-dive-real-time-olap/).
 - `kylin.stream.cube.duration`: specifies the wait time that a segment's status changes from active to IMMUTABLE, value in seconds.
 The default value is *7200*.
+Please check detail at[deep-dive-real-time-olap](http://kylin.apache.org/blog/2019/07/01/deep-dive-real-time-olap/).
 - `kylin.stream.cube.duration.max`: specifies the maximum duration that segment can keep active, value in seconds.
 The default value is *43200*.
+Please check detail at[deep-dive-real-time-olap](http://kylin.apache.org/blog/2019/07/01/deep-dive-real-time-olap/).
 - `kylin.stream.checkpoint.file.max.num`: specifies the maximum number of checkpoint file for each cube.
 The default value is *5*.
 - `kylin.stream.index.checkpoint.intervals`: specifies the time interval between setting two checkpoints.
 The default value is *300*.
-- `kylin.stream.index.maxrows`: specifies the maximum number of the entered event be cached in heap/memory.
-The default value is *50000*.
 - `kylin.stream.immutable.segments.max.num`: specifies the maximum number of the IMMUTABLE segment in each Cube of the current streaming receiver, if exceed, consumption of current topic will be paused.
 The default value is *100*.
-- `kylin.stream.consume.offsets.latest`: whether to consume from the latest offset.
+- `kylin.stream.consume.offsets.latest`: whether to consume from the latest offset or the earliest offset.
 The default value is *true*.

-- `kylin.stream.node`: specifies the node of coordinator/receiver.
-Such as host:port.
-The default value is *null*.
-- `kylin.stream.metadata.store.type`: specifies the position of metadata store.
-The default value is *zk*.
-- `kylin.stream.segment.retention.policy`: specifies the strategy to process local segment cache when segment become IMMUTABLE.
-Optional values include `purge` and `fullBuild`. `purge` means when the segment become IMMUTABLE, it will be dropped. `fullBuild` means when the segment become IMMUTABLE, it will be uploaded to HDFS.
-The default value is *fullBuild*.
+#### Advanced config

 - `kylin.stream.assigner`: specifies the implementation class which used to assign the topic partition to different replica sets.
 The class should be the implementation class of `org.apache.kylin.stream.coordinator.assign.Assigner`.
 The default value is *DefaultAssigner*.
 - `kylin.stream.coordinator.client.timeout.millsecond`: specifies the connection timeout of the coordinator client.
 The default value is *5000*.
 - `kylin.stream.receiver.client.timeout.millsecond`: specifies the connection timeout of the receiver client.
 The default value is *5000*.